runpod/docs/docs/serverless/endpoints/overview.md

 [Follow this step-by-step guide](/serverless/workers/custom-worker) to create your first custom endpoint.
 This tutorial walks you through the process of setting up your development environment, creating a handler file, testing your endpoint locally, building and deploying a worker image, and sending endpoint requests using the RunPod console.

+## Optimization tradeoffs

+When configuring your endpoint, understanding the classic "optimization trilemma" is essential for designing efficient Serverless applications:

+**The optimization trilemma:** Cost, speed, and model size (pick two).

+- For **affordable and fast endpoints**, deploy workers with smaller ML models.
+- If you want to serve **large models with rapid responses**, expect higher costs.
+- To serve **large models at low cost**, you'll most likely need to plan for slower response times.

+For detailed guidance on how to optimize your endpoint for cost or speed (or both), see [Endpoint configuration](/serverless/endpoints/endpoint-configurations).

 ## Next steps

 Dive deeper into what you can achieve with RunPod Serverless endpoints: